mulesoft-labs/js-client-oauth2/README.md

 * **authorizationUri** The url to redirect users to authenticate with the provider (only required for `token` and `code`)
 * **redirectUri** A custom url for the provider to redirect users back to your application (only required for `token` and `code`)
 * **scopes** An array of scopes to authenticate against
-* **state** Nonce sent back with the redirect when authorization is complete to verify authenticity (should be random for every request)
+* **state** Nonce sent back with the redirect when authorization is complete to verify authenticity (should be random for every request).
+Empty string is considered to be a missing state

 ### Request options